 Occupational health and safety - Employee rights, including occupational health and safety, must be taken into account to avoid accidents and injuries, loss of labor resources, labor abuses and to ensure fair treatment, remuneration, working and living conditions.
+The Labor Management Procedures for the whole sub-project sets the guidelines for the contractor's LMP.

-Physical and cultural resources - The possibility of finding finds may arise during excavations.
-The report uses "chance find" procedures, which include a pre-approved approach to managing and preserving materials that may be found during project implementation.
+Physical and cultural resources - The possibility of finds may arise during substation construction works, especially power transmission lines, given the masses of land and excavation works.
+The report provides for the use of "chance finds" procedures which include a pre-approved approach to the management and preservation of material that may be encountered during the course of the sub-project.

-Road - The substation modernization will inevitably cause temporary inconvenience to residents because the roads will be occupied by heavy vehicles and machinery.
+Road - The substation and TL construction will inevitably cause temporary inconvenience to residents because the roads will be occupied by heavy vehicles and machinery.
 Access to the facilities under construction is envisaged on existing roads.

-During the construction/modernization phase, the EPC contractor shall have the contractual obligation to minimize short-term environmental impacts using known methods such as dust suppression on the road and construction site, setting vehicle speed limits in the project area, ensuring sufficient shower and toilet facilities for construction workers, proper management of domestic waste (especially when disposing of food waste), and the introduction of health and safety standards and regulations.
-The appointed project manager must be vigilant in ensuring compliance with contractual environmental and safety provisions.
+During the construction phase, the contractor shall have the contractual obligation to minimize short-term environmental impacts using known traditional methods such as dust suppression on the road and construction site, setting vehicle speed limits in the sub-project area, ensuring sufficient shower and toilet facilities for construction workers, proper management of domestic waste (especially when disposing of food waste), and the introduction of health and safety standards and regulations.
+The appointed sub-project manager must be vigilant in ensuring compliance with contractual environmental and safety provisions.

-1.3.
 Impacts during the operation stage

-No significant environmental impacts from emissions, discharges and waste are expected during the operational phase of the modernized substation, as the facility itself is operational and the modernization measures will only improve the operation of the substation.
+No significant environmental impacts from emissions, discharges and waste are expected during the operational phase of the substation and TL, as the facility itself is greenfield substation.

 The impacts will mainly be positive.
-During operation of the modernized substation, the substation infrastructure is expected to improve (overhaul of the substation control buildings, pump house, installation of area lighting), which will positively affect working conditions and safety of employees.
-Equipping the substation with new equipment will improve operation of power transmission system in the district and Tashkent region as a whole.
+Equipping the substation with new equipment (500 kV "Koltsevaya" substation has the technical capacity to transmit up to 1,602 MVA of capacity.
+The transmission of electricity to consumers will be up to 4.5 billion kW-h depending on the mode of operation of consumers and power plants) will improve operation of power transmission system in the district and Tashkent region as a whole.
 Stable power supply will improve living conditions, income and economic conditions for entrepreneurship.